-I realize that different regions around the country make different versions of cobbler, and while they all involve fruit and some type of dough or batter, there are various expectations of what a cobbler should truly be.
-Well, I’m not here to argue technical or historical definitions, but I would venture to claim that this is a pretty common manifestation of cobbler in the south.
+I realize that different regions around the country make different versions of cobbler.
+And while they all involve fruit and some type of dough or batter, there are various expectations of what a cobbler should truly be.
+Well, I’m not here to argue technical or historical definitions, but I would venture to claim that this Blackberry Cobbler recipe is a pretty common manifestation of cobbler in the south.

-Your start with your fruit, and in Texas, that typically means peaches or blackberries, since those are abundant through the summer in these parts.
+Your start with your fruit.
+As I previously mentioned, in Texas, that typically means peaches or blackberries, since those are abundant through the summer in these parts.
 Of course, when your favorite stone fruit or berry is out of season, frozen fruit makes a great substitute for fresh.

 I’m not ashamed to admit that I’ve been known to enjoy this Blackberry Cobbler for breakfast.
 It’s made with fruit, right?
 So it can’t be that bad.
 Of course, it’s easier to justify eating cobbler for breakfast than ice cream, but what’s a girl to do?

 Well, let me tell you what a girl does.
 A girl gets a carton of vanilla yogurt out of the fridge and spoons that on top of her cobbler for a perfectly acceptable breakfast variation.
 Brilliant, right?
 And, I can assure you, also delicious.

 So the next time you have an occasion to make a summertime sweet treat — like perhaps this weekend? — go for this glorious, homemade, easy Blackberry Cobbler!
 It’s like the downhome comfort food of desserts.
 And rumor has it it can even double as breakfast. 😉